-- PAS 19, Employee Benefits (Amendment), effective for annual periods beginning on or after January 1, 2013.
-Amendments to PAS 19 range from fundamental changes such as removing the corridor mechanism and the concept of expected returns on plan assets to simple clarifications and rewording.
-The Group is currently assessing the impact of the amendment to PAS 19. - PFRS 7, Financial Instruments: Disclosures Offsetting Financial Assets and Financial Liabilities.
-These amendments require an entity to disclose information about rights of set-off and related arrangements (such as collateral agreements).
+- PRFS 7, Financial Instruments: Disclosures Offsetting Financial Assets and Financial Liabilities (Amendments), effective for annual period beginning on or after January 1, 2013.
+These amendment require an entity to disclose information about rights of set-off and related arrangements (such as collateral agreements).
 The new disclosures are required for all recognized financial instruments that are set off in accordance with PAS 32.
 These disclosures also apply to recognized financial instruments that are subject to an enforceable master netting arrangement or 'similar agreement', irrespective of whether they are set-off in accordance with PAS 32.
-The amendments require entities to disclose, in a tabular format unless another format is more appropriate, the following minimum Quantitative information.
-This is presented separately for financial assets and financial liabilities recognized at the end of the reporting period: - a.
-The gross amounts of those recognized financial assets and recognized financial liabilities; - b.
-The amounts that are set off in accordance with the criteria in PAS 32 when determining the net amounts presented in the statement of financial position; - c.
-The net amounts presented in the statement of financial position; - d.
-The amounts subject to an enforceable master netting arrangement or similar agreement that are not otherwise included in (b) above, including: - i.
+The amendments require entities to disclose, in a tabular format unless another format is more appropriate, the following minimum quantitative information.
+This is presented separately for financial assets and financial liabilities recognized at the end of the reporting period: - a) The gross amounts of those recognized financial assets and recognized financial liabilities; - b) The amounts that are set off in accordance with the criteria in PAS 32 when determining the net amounts presented in the statement of financial position; - c) The net amounts presented in the statement of financial position; - d) The amounts subject to an enforceable master netting arrangement or similar agreement that are not otherwise included in (b) above, including: - i.
 Amounts related to recognized financial instruments that do not meet some or all of the offsetting criteria in PAS 32; and - ii.
-Amounts related to financial collateral (including cash collateral); and - e.
-The net amount after deducting the amounts in (d) from the amounts in (c) above.

-The amendments to PFRS 7 are to be retrospectively applied for annual periods beginning on or after January 1, 2013.

-- PFRS 10, Consolidated Financial Statements, effective for annual periods beginning on or after January 1, 2013.
-PFRS 10 replaces the portion of PAS 27, Consolidated and Separate Financial Statements, that addresses the accounting for consolidated financial statements.
-It also includes the issues raised in SIC-12, Consolidation - Special Purpose Entities.
+Amounts related to financial collateral (including cash collateral); and - e) The net amount after deducting the amounts in (d) from the amounts ion © above. - PFRS 10, Consolidated Financial Statements, effective for annual periods beginning on or after January 1, 2013.
+PFRS 10 replaces the portion of PAS 27, Consolidated and Separate Financial Statements, that addressed the accounting for consolidated financial statements.
+It also includes the issues raised in SIC 12, Consolidation Special Purpose Entities.
 PFRS 10 establishes a single control model that applies to all entities including special purpose entities.
 The changes introduced by PFRS 10 will require management to exercise significant judgment to determine which entities are controlled, and therefore, are required to be consolidated by a parent, compared with the requirements that were in PAS 27.
-The Group is currently assessing the impact of the amendment to PFRS 10. - PFRS 11, Joint Arrangements, effective for annual periods beginning on or after January 1, 2013.
-PFRS 11 replaces PAS 31, Interest in Joint Ventures, and SIC-13, Jointly-controlled Entities - Non-monetary Contributions by Ventures.
-PFRS 11 removes the option to account for jointly controlled entities (JCEs) using proportionate consolidation.
-Instead, JCEs that meet the definition of a joint venture must be accounted for using the equity method.